cudmore/treadmill/docs/docs/index.md

 ## Running an experiment

-At its core, an experiment is run on the Arduino using [treadmill.cpp][4].
-We have provided two additional interfaces: a python interface and a web based interface.
+At its core, an experiment is run on an Arduino by interacting with [treadmill.cpp][4] through a serial port interface.
+In addition, a Python command line interface and a web based interface are provided.

-You can roll your own interface by interfacing directly with the Arduino code in [treadmill.cpp][4], the python code in [treadmill.py][19], or the web server code in [treadmill_app.py][18].
+These interfaces can be extended by directly interacting with the Arduino code in [treadmill.cpp][4] (with serial commands), the python code in [treadmill.py][19], or the web server code in [treadmill_app.py][18].

-###  Arduino interface
+###  Arduino serial interface

-The Arduino program [treadmill.cpp][4] provides a simple serial interface to get and set parameters of a trial and to start and stop a trial.
-Once the program is uploaded to an Arduino, open your favorite serial port and start entering commands.
+The Arduino code [treadmill.cpp][4] provides a set of serial port commands to get/set parameters and start/stop a trial.
+Once the code is uploaded to an Arduino, any serial port interface will allow control of an experiment as follows.

 ```
 startTrial # start a trial
 stopTrial # stop a trial
 getState #
 settrial,[name],[value]
 ```

 `settrial` takes the `name` and `value` of a trial parameter to set.
 The `name` needs to be one of: numPulse, numEpoch, epochDur, preDur, etc. These names match the 'Stimulus' parameters provided in the web interface.
 See the SetTrial() function in [treadmill.cpp][4] for all possible trial parameters.

-Entering `getState` in a serial window and the Arduino will return the current values for all trial parameters.
-This is also a good way to find the names of trial parameters and then set them like `settrial,epochDur,5000`.
+Entering `getState` in a serial port interface and the Arduino will return the current values for all trial parameters.
+This is a good way to find the names of trial parameters and then set them.
+For example, `settrial,epochDur,5000`.

 ```
 === Arduino State ===